 - To attract, retain, and engage millennials

-Eighty percent of workers indicate inclusion is important when choosing an employer.
-Some 53% of millennials would leave their current organisation for a more inclusive one and 30% have already done so.
 With new expectations and values placed on careers, millennials are challenging the traditional workplace and paving the way for a generation that expect far more from a job than just remuneration.
+More than half of millennials value inclusivity so highly, they’d quit jobs and change companies if they didn’t believe their current boss was inclusive enough – and nearly a third have already done so.
 A survey conducted with over 19,000 working millennials across 25 countries showed that new opportunities, better work life balance, a clear career path and recognition from managers and peers are more highly regarded by millennials than money.

 - To unlock innovation

-Eighty-five percent of enterprises agree that diversity results in the most innovative ideas.
-Non-diverse teams are likely to approach a problem from similar angles, ultimately narrowing the ability of the team to find possible solutions.
-Conversely, a diverse team is better equipped to approach a problem from various directions, shortening the time it takes to arrive at a suitable solution.
+Non-diverse teams often share too close a common culture or mindset, so can tend to approach problems from a similar angle and not considering things ‘outside the box’.
+Diverse teams can approach a problem from different angles, and 85% of businesses believe that diversity plays a big part in the most innovative or unexpected ideas.
 It’s these differences in work ethic and world view between millennials and Gen Z, for example, that can truly help businesses; millennials are multi-taskers and have been described as educated, positive about tech, people-orientated, environmentally conscious, and progressive; while Gen Z is ambitious, tech savvy and entrepreneurial.
 Inclusive leaders can leverage this diversity to be more innovative.

 - To outperform the competition